Lozenge Tilings of a Hexagon and q-Racah Ensembles: Introduction

-where $a_{j}>0$ and $b_{j}\in\mathbb{R}$ for $j=0,1,\ldots$ and $a_{-1}=0$.
-For $\nu_n(y)=y$ this is the classical three term recurrence for orthogonal polynomials on the real line and it is not difficult to see that this extends to the case of general $\nu_n(y)$.
-In case of classical polynomials, such as the $q$-Racah polynomials, these coefficients are explicitly known.
+for $j=0,1,2,\ldots$ (where we also set $a_{-1}=0$ for convenience).
+For $\nu(y)=y$, this is the classical three-term recurrence for orthogonal polynomials on the real line, and it is not difficult to see (and well-known) that this extends to the case of general $\nu(y)$.
+The coefficients $a_j$ and $b_j$ are called the recurrence coefficients and are important objects as they determine the polynomials.
+These coefficients are explicitly known in the case of classical polynomials, such as the $q$-Racah polynomials.
+As we will see below, they also play an important central role for the associated point process \eqref{eq:qOPE}.